-In recent years, the use of compounded prescription bioidentical hormone therapy (BHT) drug products for the treatment of menopausal symptoms has seen a steady increase in North America.
+In the middle of all of this is controversy about the use of use of compounded prescription bioidentical hormone therapy (BHT) which are drug products for the treatment of menopausal symptoms.
+BHT use has seen a steady increase in North America.
 This trend has raised questions about the safety, efficacy, and regulation of these products.
 While proponents argue for the benefits of "natural" treatments, there are concerns about the lack of scientific consensus, limited safety data, and inconsistent

 practices in the world of BHT.
 In this blog, we will explore the various aspects of BHT, including its definitions, types, concerns, and regulatory issues, to provide a comprehensive understanding of this complex topic.